Tag: Dengue Fever

 How can you protect yourself from Dengue Fever?

-The best way to protect yourself against dengue fever is to take measures to avoid mosquito bites.
+In addition to vaccination, the best way to protect yourself against dengue fever is to take measures to avoid mosquito bites.
 This includes wearing protective clothing, using mosquito repellent, and staying in places with air conditioning or screens on windows and doors.

 If you develop a high fever during or after travelling to an affected area, seek medical advice as soon as possible and provide details of your recent travel history.
 Dengue is often also accompanied by a rash and joint or muscle pain.

 In conclusion, rising temperatures and changing climates have the potential to create conditions in which populations of mosquitoes and other disease vectors thrive and spread.
 It is crucial for public health authorities to remain vigilant and take early action if needed to prevent the spread of diseases such as dengue fever.
-By taking appropriate measures to protect against mosquito bites, travellers can reduce their own individual risk of contracting dengue as well as other insect-borne infections.

 Related services available at Fleet Street Clinic